supratik21/capstoneproject/Devops-Metrics/README.md

-# Forge Hello World
+# DevOps Metrics

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira project page.
+This project contains a Forge app written in Javascript that displays key DevOps Metrics such as Lead Time, CFR, MTTR and Throughput of a project management team.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.